McEnroe, Wilander & More Stars Set To Launch Svaneholm Open In Sweden

 by ATP Staff|

-On Tuesday, the ATP Champions Tour has announced the Svaneholm Open, a new four-nation event featuring some of tennis’ biggest stars, which will bring world-class tennis to Skurup, Sweden from 26-29 June.
+On Tuesday, the ATP Champions Tour has announced the Svaneholm Open, a new nation-based event featuring some of tennis’ biggest stars, which will bring world-class tennis to Skurup, Sweden from 26-29 June.

-This year’s tournament will include Sweden, Australia, the United States and France, respectively captained by Mats Wilander, Pat Cash, John McEnroe and Henri Leconte.
-The quartet has captured a combined 26 Grand Slam titles in all disciplines, and helped their countries to 11 Davis Cup victories.
+This year’s tournament will include Team Sweden, Team United States, Team France and Team World, respectively captained by Mats Wilander, John McEnroe, Henri Leconte and Goran Ivanisevic.
+The quartet has captured a combined 25 Grand Slam titles in all disciplines, and helped their countries to 10 Davis Cup victories.